Canon 5D Mark IV vs Nikon D610

 With 30.1MP, the 5D Mark IV offers a higher resolution than the D610 (24.2MP), but the 5D Mark IV has smaller individual pixels (pixel pitch of 5.36μm versus 5.97μm for the D610).
 However, the 5D Mark IV is a somewhat more recent model (by 2 years and 10 months) than the D610, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 5D Mark IV provides a higher video resolution than the D610.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 5D Mark IV provides a higher video resolution than the D610.
 It can shoot video footage at 4K/30p, while the Nikon is limited to 1080/30p.

 Feature comparison: Canon 5D Mark IV vs Nikon D610